samplereality/talks/parable.md

 # What is Science Fiction?
 <!-- .element: class="r-fit-text" -->
+Note: What I really mean to ask is, what's the function of science fiction?

+Preparation for the future?
+<!-- .element: class="r-fit-text" -->
 Note: H.G.
 Wells and Jules Verne

-Preparation for the future?
-<!-- .element: class="r-fit-text" -->

 Warning about the future?